-Within Claims Submission Deadlines Scenario Documentation Requirement Submission Address A claim according to normal claims submission procedures (do not use the prepared provider-based billing claim).
-Claims and Adjustments enddated the other health insurance coverage from the member's file.
-6406 Bridge Rd Madison WI 53784-0002 The provider discovers that the member's An Other Coverage Discrepancy Report form.
+Within Claims Submission Deadlines Scenario Documentation Requirement Submission Address The provider discovers through the EVS A claim according to normal claims submission procedures l . that ForwardHealth has removed or 1 1 1 Claims and Adjustments enddated the other health insurance 6406 Bridge Rd coverage from the member's file.
+Madison WI 53784-0002 The provider discovers that the member's An Other Coverage Discrepancy Report form.
 Send the Other Coverage other coverage information (i.e., enrollment dates) reported by the EVS is invalid.
 A claim according to normal claims submission procedures after verifying that the member's other coverage information has been updated by using the EVS (do not use the prepared provider-based billing claim).
 Discrepancy Report form to the address indicated on the form.
 Send the claim to the following address: ForwardHealth Claims and Adjustments 6406 Bridge Rd Madison WI 53784-0002 The other health insurance source reimburses or partially reimburses the provider-based billing claim.
 A claim according to normal claims submission procedures (do not use the prepared provider-based billing claim).
 The appropriate other insurance indicator.
 The amount received from the other health insurance source.
 ForwardHealth Claims and Adjustments 6406 Bridge Rd Madison WI 53784-0002 The other health insurance source denies the provider-based billing claim.
 A claim according to normal claims submission procedures (do not use the prepared provider-based billing claim).
 The appropriate other insurance indicator or Medicare disclaimer code.
 ForwardHealth Claims and Adjustments 6406 Bridge Rd Madison WI 53784-0002 The commercial health insurance carrier does not respond to an initial and follow-up provider-based billing claim.
 A claim according to normal claims submission procedures (do not use the prepared provider-based billing claim).
 The appropriate other insurance indicator.
 ForwardHealth Claims and Adjustments 6406 Bridge Rd Madison WI 53784-0002